-High-return investments are synonymous with high risks, and promotions that encourage you to put your money in high yield investments should also warn you about the dangers.
+High-return investments are synonymous with high risk.
 Taking the chance on high returns also means you could easily lose most, if not all, of your invested money.

-It’s important to match your risk profile with the company and product you’re considering.
+It's important to match your risk profile with the company and product you're considering.
 Investment options are truly limitless, and it can be difficult to figure out where to put your money.
-A comprehensive risk and goal assessment can help you narrow your field, and it’s important to seek advice along the way.
+A comprehensive risk and goal assessment can help you narrow your options.

 To get you started, Benzinga’s put together a list of 10 high-return investments — with low, medium and high-risk options you can review.
 High-risk investments offer incredible potential, but you should remember that you could also lose your investment.
 Budgeting, researching, and planning are almost more important than the investment itself.

 3 Low-Risk, High-Return Investments